 - Have time to care.
 Osteopaths are fortunate to have the luxury of time with their patients.
 Most will see patients one-to-one, with standard appointments lasting around 30-45 minutes.
 And as most patients self-refer, patients can access osteopathy as, when and for as long as it is beneficial to them.

 - Enjoy career freedom.
 The majority of osteopaths are self-employed, offering the ultimate freedom to dictate their own hours and to shape their career around other commitments and interests.
-Whether you’re employed by a practice or your own boss, as an osteopath you can create a pattern of working to suit you, and you’ll never have to be ‘on call’ or do long shifts (unless you really want to).
+Whether you’re employed by a practice or are your own boss, as an osteopath you can create a pattern of working to suit you, and you’ll never have to be ‘on call’ or do long shifts (unless you really want to).

 - Travel the world.
 With the exception of the US, UK qualified osteopaths can practice in countries all over the world, subject to local regulations, including most of Europe, Australia and South America.